sudarshan-lab/Collabora/README.md

 ---

-# Deployment Instructions for Collabora frontend on GCP VM
+# Deployment Instructions for frontend on GCP VM

 ## Step 1: Set up a Google Cloud VM instance